joanro123/System.Runtime-System.Text.Json/README.md

 return JsonSerializer.Serialize(value, value.GetType(), options);
 }
 ```
 When using System.Text.Json and when the class has a public parameterized constructor, that constructor will be used to deserialize the class.
-If the class has multiple constructors then you need to use the _JsonConstructor_ attribute to specify which constructor will be used.
+If the class has multiple constructors then you need to use the _JsonConstructor_ attribute to specify which constructor that will be used.

 ```c#
 [JsonConstructor]